 Indiana University at Bloomington

 Paige is a PhD Candidate at Indiana University researching in the Ward Hydro Lab.
-Paige is a Colorado Native, spending much of her time hiking near the headwaters of the Colorado River.
+Paige was born and raised in Colorado, spending much of her time hiking near the headwaters of the Colorado River.
 Growing up in Colorado piqued her interest in studying mountainous watersheds.
 She received her B.S. in Environmental Engineering, and M.S. in Hydrology at the Colorado School of Mines (Helluva Engineer).
-Her current research takes place at H.J.
-Andrews Experimental Forest in the Cascades of Oregon where she seeks to understand how morphology influences river corridor exchange.
+Paige uses a combination of field and modeling methods to advance understanding in river corridor exchange for mountain headwaters.
+Her field research took place at H.J.
+Andrews Experimental Forest in the Cascades of Oregon.
+Paige is currently located in Knoxville, TN doing a fellowship at the Oak Ridge National Laboratory working with Scott Painter on combining her field data with the numerical models at ORNL.
 In her free time, she loves to run and hike with her dog, read books, snowboard, and share science memes.

 Dylan Blaskey (he/him)